 Inspired by Picasso, History, Literature and Imagination

 Charlotte Shroyer, charlotteshroyer.com, paints intense and expressive images of the human face in the context of the universal human experience and events.
 She conveys a range of emotive states through her bold contemporary figurative images.
-Her lively forms are rearranged, contoured and delineated.
-She is inspired by Picasso, history, literature and imagination.
+Charlotte’s expressive faces penetrate below the superficial facades and reveal a myriad of emotions.
+They encourage us to see ourselves and others with a new perspective.

 Charlotte lives and works in Taos, New Mexico, and has exhibited internationally.